sbw986/WB_Program_Generator/README.md

 ### USAGE ###

-Ensure package.csv, chip.csv and a template .WIR file are saved in 'Import' folder
+Ensure package.csv, chip.csv and a template .WIR file are saved in 'Config' folder

 Within WB_Program_Generator: